Cardiovascular System

 - Observe for chest pain, dyspnea, cyanosis, acute dizziness, or sudden activity intolerance.

-- Identify edema pattern changes, rapid weight gain trends, and unilateral leg findings suggestive of DVT.
+- Identify edema pattern changes, rapid weight gain trends (especially more than about 2-3 lb in 24 hours), and unilateral leg findings suggestive of DVT.

 - Monitor for fatigue, palpitations, and symptomatic blood-pressure instability cues.